Walmart.org's Response to COVID-19

 - Canadian Red Cross India COVID-19 Response Appeal – donation from Walmart Canada will support ambulance and transport services for patients, quarantine isolation centers and other services.

 - CUPA – help the welfare of animals in Bangalore.

-- Give India – Flipkart raised funds and distributed hygiene products to underserved communities.
+- Give India – Flipkart raised funds and distributed hygiene products, oxygen and PPE kits to underserved communities.
 A donation from the Walmart Foundation will support physical infrastructure and medical equipment.